If you’ve heard of the revolutionary Chord Hugo in your audiophile journey, then I present to you its little brother.

 The iFi Audio xDSD is a cheaper alternative that supports roughly the same range of frequencies as the Mojo.
 It’s capable of supporting files up to 24-bit/768kHz.

-Unique to the iFi xDSD is the X-bass and 3D-Soundstage features that can be turned on and off at the flick of a switch.
+I recommend the iFi Audio xDSD for its X-bass and 3D-Soundstage features that can be turned on and off at the flick of a switch.

 The FiiO Q5 is regarded as the versatility master of AMP/DACs.

 It sports a line out, Bluetooth connection, and multiple AMP modules.
-This product also comes with cables so there are no connection problems with the device of your choice.
+This product also comes with cables, so you won’t have connection problems with the device of your choice.

 In terms of portability, it stacks great with your phone.

-The sound is quite neutral, but the treble has more sparkle compared to the Mojo.
+The sound is quite neutral, but I find that the FiiO Q5 treble has more sparkle compared to the Mojo.

 JDS Labs C5D

 The JDS Labs C5D offers the perfect channel balance with its zero-crossing detection.
-The perfect AMP/DAC for sensitive IEMs.
+It’s the perfect AMP/DAC for sensitive IEMs.